netgen/NetgenRemoteMediaBundle/README.md

 Netgen Remote Media Bundle is an eZ Publish/eZ Platform bundle providing field type which supports remote resource providers, such as [Cloudinary](http://cloudinary.com/).

-This repository contains field type (and legacy data type) implementation, and it provides the interface for legacy administration, and plugin for image cropping through [eZExceed](http://www.ezexceed.com/) user interface.
+This repository contains field type (and legacy data type) implementation, and it provides the interface for legacy administration.

 ## Features ##